 At the request of TEP the minimum required ampacity for the line will be 1584A continuous rating, but TEP would prefer that the underground transmission line has the same capacity as TEP's standard 138kV overhead transmission line utilizing 954 ACSS conductor which is 2264A.
+It is assumed there is a load factor for the cable of 0.75 per TEP.
 Table 2 below provides a summary of the preliminary ampacity calculation performed by S&L.